robbrit/ossu-game-project-1/README.md

 - You're using [mypy](https://mypy-lang.org/) type annotations.
 - You're following the style guide as defined below.
 - You specify which issue you're completing.

+What not to do:

+- Use forks.
+The Github Actions that we use to validate code quality don't seem to run correctly on forks.
+- Start coding before reaching out.
+We'd prefer to chat with you and have you join the conversation as part of a team rather than just some anonymous contributor.

 ### Formatting